imaware/gcp-function/README.md

     console.error(new Error('I failed you'));
     console.error('I failed you', new Error('I failed you too'));
     throw new Error('I failed you'); // Will cause a cold start if not caught

-    // These will NOT be reported to Stackdriver Error Reporting console.info(new Error('I failed you')); // Logging an Error object at the info level console.error('I failed you'); // Logging something other than an Error object throw 1; // Throwing something other than an Error object callback('I failed you');
-    res.status(500).send('I failed you');

 ### Nx Commands
     nx lint functionName